cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Deployment Setup.md

 - Set the following values:
  - Goals: install
  - Profiles: Leave empty
  - User Settings: Use your settings.xml from the actual project
+ - Check the skip tests flag

 To undeploy CoCoME or a sub-project: